rsthakkar/tdd_project/README.md

 ## Follow below steps to setup the project

 - To install depedndencies run `npm install`
-- Once the depedencies are installed we can run test using `npm run test`
+- Once the depedencies are installed we can run tests using `npm run test`